Choosing Organic for Health: A Comprehensive Guide

 Economic Considerations

-Although organic foods are generally more expensive to produce and purchase, the costs are often offset by their health benefits and environmental savings.
-The demand for organic products is on the rise; data from the Organic Trade Association shows that sales of organic foods in the United States surged from $3.6 billion in 1997 to over $50 billion in 2019.
+While organic foods typically cost more to produce and buy, the price can be offset by the health benefits and environmental savings.
+Moreover, the demand for organic products is rising; according to the Organic Trade Association, sales of organic foods in the United States increased from $3.6 billion in 1997 to over $50 billion in 2019.

 Conclusion